40 Adorable Korean Terms of Endearment for All Your Loved Ones [Audio Included]

-Or, maybe you and the love of your life aren’t even remotely connected to Korea, but you just want to find some nicknames that are a little more unique than “cupcake,” “munchkin” or “sugar.”
+Even if you and your loved ones aren’t even remotely connected to Korea, you might want to find some creative nicknames that are a little more unique than “cupcake,” “munchkin” or “sugar.”

 I’m not here to judge!
-I’m just here to teach you some adorable Korean nicknames.
+I’m just here to teach you some adorable Korean terms of endearment.

 Terms of Endearment for Both Men and Women